SyngyeonTak/JAVA_01/README.md

 # JAVA_01
-#### test

-print
+## print

-First time to try out GitHub in JAVA language.
+### First time to try out GitHub in JAVA language.

-Summery
+* Summery
-  Form a new repository and set a directory where JAVA files go to Program in a tool and have it saved in the repository Commit the master if it is a fixed document
+  * Form a new repository and set a directory where JAVA files go to
+  * Program in a tool and have it saved in the repository
+  * Commit the master if it is a fixed document